irsbugs/cmrt/Custom Fields.md

 Total Number of tags in records: 1432
 ```

-Please review this daata and decide if it is of any use in CiviCRM and therefore needs to be imported.
+Please review this *TAGS* data and decide if it is of any use in CiviCRM and therefore needs to be imported or not.